-An important aspect of your interview experience and preparation is to understand recruiter expectations and what the interviewers look for, while speaking with you.
+An important aspect of your preparation for an interview with a job recruiter, is to understand the expectations and what generally job recruiters are looking for, while speaking with you.

 During the recruitment process, the job recruiter will measure and assess different skills and capabilities.
 This depends on the role you are considering and the organization you are applying to.
-There are, however, a few aspects that are common for most of the interviewers, setting clear recruiter expectations towards you as the candidate for the job.
+There are, however, a few aspects that are common for most of the job recruiters, setting clear expectations towards you as the candidate for the job.

 The most common aspects to be mindful of include:

 Recruiter expectations include time awareness

-Every interview has a time limit during which an interviewer needs to ask several questions.
+Every interview with a recruiter has a time limit during which an interviewer needs to ask several questions.
 Remember that recruiters ask each candidate the same questions, in order to asses them in a fair manner.
 If your answers are prolonged and include irrelevant information, you might end up in a disadvantaged position.

 Provide clear, straightforward answers to the questions job recruiters ask based on your resume template and be mindful and respectful of your speaker’s time.
 Also, what employers look for in an interview is the capacity to summarize and sometimes stick to the relevant information only.